informalsystems/quint/doc/lang.md

 x.unchanged
 ```

-In a more general case, you can write `unchanged(t)` for a tuple `t` that
+In a more general case, you can write `unchanged(e)` for an expression `e`.
-contains names of state variables; tuples may be nested.
+However, you can also write `next(e) = e`, so there is no real reason for
+keeping this operator.

-**Discussion.** After introducing modes, we have realized that it became
+**Discussion.** After introducing modes, we have realized that it became easy
-easy to identify assignments in actions.
-This allows us to remove `UNCHANGED`,
+to identify assignments in actions.
+We introduced `Unchanged` only in the
-which causes much confusion among beginners.
+Temporal mode, which is needed for refinements.

 #### Stutter